Data Protection, Privacy and Cookies

 Here at the University of Salford we work hard to ensure that you get the very best experience, whether you are a visitor, a student, a staff-member, alumni or partner, without having to worry if your information is safe.

 Outlined below is how and why we collect, use, and share your personal information, and your rights in relation to that data.

 We know that there’s lots of information here, but we want you to be fully informed – we hope the following sections will answer any questions you have but if not, please do get in touch with us.

 A bit about us

-The University of Salford is the 'Data Controller' of your personal data and is subject to the data protection legislation and to the General Data Protection Regulation 2016 (GDPR).
+The University of Salford is the 'Data Controller' of your personal data and is subject to the data protection legislation and to the UK General Data Protection Regulation 2016 (GDPR).
 We are registered with the Information Commissioner’s Office (ICO) registration number Z469563X and our Data Protection Officer is Andrew Hartley.

 We appreciate an individual’s right to privacy and in all situations we strive to achieve a balance between protecting that right and confirming that we have the correct information to ensure we can provide an exceptional experience for all.

 Under the GDPR a number of new principles mean that individuals have greater rights concerning their information and how it is used (see Data Subject Rights).
 We have detailed an overview of these principles below and included the Privacy Statements for all groups of people who the University of Salford interact with.